ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/analysis_views.rst

 To customise the curves displayed in this plot, you can apply (or edit it first) icon *vdline*.
 The changes will be applied to both lines.
-The ability to customise each line individually (temperature and dew point) is available in the `Thermo Plotting <https://confluence.ecmwf.int/display/METV/Thermo+Plotting>`_ icon.
+The ability to customise each line individually (temperature and dew point) is available in the :ref:`Thermo Plotting <mthermo_icon>` icon.
 Try it!

 The :ref:`Wind Plotting <mwind_icon>` icon is the visual definition responsible for specifying how wind vector data is displayed.
 It controls the plotting of features such as wind arrows and wind flags.